By: Yoko Sasaki and 蒲蒲兰 (translator)

 Our only reservation about the Baby Bear 15-book set is that it uses a handwriting font.
 In the following case, the particular radical looks different from the standard 楷体 (kǎi tǐ) font, but the rest of the characters look just fine.
 If your child is learning to recognize Chinese characters, use it as a discussion moment about differences between handwriting and standard print fonts!

-Set Luka in front of a book, and it will read aloud any page your child turns to--creating a unique, independent physical book reading experience even if your child can't read by herself yet.
-Looking for a toy that is both cool and educational?
-Consider Luka!
+Set Luka® in front of the book, and it will read aloud any page your child turns to-- creating a unique, independent physical book reading experience even if your child isn't ready to rea